binipringle/contracts/_texts/0-outline.md

 ## Advertisements

-Generally, ads are not offers.
-There is a presumption that an ad is a solicitation of an offer, or an invitation to negotiate.
-[An advertisement] is more likely to be considered an offer if it (1) limits number of people who can accept; (2) invites performance; and (3) communicates willingness to commit.
+Generally, an advertisement is not an offer because it is usually addressed to a large number of people and phrased in general terms.
+Instead, there is a presumption that an ad is a solicitation of an offer, or a mere request to consider and examine and negotiate unless the circumstances are exceptional, and the words used are very plain and clear. *Leonard v.
+Pepsico*, 88 F.Supp.
+2d 116 (1999).
+For an advertisement to be an offer, there must be some language of commitment or some invitation to take action without further communication.
+An ad is more likely to be considered an offer if it (1) limits the number of people who can accept; (2) invites performance; and (3) communicates willingness to commit.

-SEE SLIDE FROM CLASS WITH SUB-RULES!!!
+**Breakdown:** SEE SLIDE FROM CLASS WITH SUB-RULES!!!

 **Presumption:**  Solicitation of offer / invitation to negotiate.
 Even if it has all the detail in it, it's still presumed to be a solicitation of an offer rather than an offer, *because it goes to a lot of people* - it doesn't matter how detailed it is.
 It's not an offer unless it fits into one of the exceptions.